Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Empirical Strategy

 While the average effect estimates provide a measure of the overall effectiveness of the stimulus program, they mask substantial heterogeneity in individual consumption responses.
 Understanding this heterogeneity is crucial for identifying the micro-drivers of spending behavior, assessing the distributional impact of the program, and designing optimal strategies to support different policy objectives.
 Furthermore, since individuals live in different locations and shop at different places, heterogeneity in individual consumption responses translates into heterogeneous impact on local businesses.
 Consequently, the \textit{incidence} of the stimulus program, in terms of which businesses it ultimately benefits, depends fundamentally on consumer heterogeneity.

 To analyze how consumption responses vary across individuals, we estimate a heterogeneous treatment effects model.
-Specifically, let $\Delta y_i$ denote the change in individual $i$’s average out-of-pocket spending, calculated as the difference between their average spending during the treatment period and the two weeks prior.
+Specifically, let $\Delta y_i$ denote the change in individual $i$'s average out-of-pocket spending, calculated as the difference between their average spending during the treatment period and the pre-treatment period.
 Let $\text{Treat}_i$ be an indicator for whether individual $i$ belongs to the treatment group.
 We estimate the following first-difference DiD regression:

 where $\textbf{X}_i$ includes our full set of observed demographic, wealth, and locational attributes (see Table \ref{tab:sumstats}, Panel B), and $\alpha(.)$ and $f(.)$ are allowed to be any functions.
 In Section \ref{sec:result-did}, we show that the impact of digital coupons was concentrated within the treatment period and did not extend beyond the program's duration.
 Accordingly, we focus on analyzing heterogeneity in spending responses during this period.